SN 2010jl

-SN 2010jl was a luminous type IIn supernova that was discovered on November 3, 2010, in the irregular galaxy UGC 5189A.
-It is 48.9 ± 3.4 Mpc distant from the Solar System.
-It showed an infrared excess which lasted for over 1400 days.
+SN 2010jl was a luminous Type IIn supernova that was discovered on 3 November 2010, in the irregular galaxy UGC 5189A.
+It is located around 150 million light-years (48.9±3.4 Mpc) away from the Solar System.
+It showed an infrared excess which lasted for almost 13 years.

 Discovery

-2010jl was discovered during the Puckett Observatory Supernova Search, by Newton & Puckett with a 0.40-m reflector at Portal, Arizona.
+2010jl was discovered during the Puckett Observatory Supernova Search, by Newton & Puckett with a 40 cm reflector at Portal, Arizona.
 The discovery was made on Nov.
 3.52 UT and was confirmed on Nov.
 4.50.
-Follow-up spectroscopy showed broad emission and narrow-line emission from hydrogen and helium leading to a classification of type IIn.
+Follow-up spectroscopy showed broad emission and narrow-line emission from hydrogen and helium leading to a classification of Type IIn.